udexon/PhosMatrix/README.md

 4. live code, Earn Money As You Learn
 6. Live Mix Streaming.
 Generic PhosMatrix app, download and share YouTube videos.
 Like torrents.

 - 3.2 Show Phoscript simplifying React, HTML etc?
 - 3.3 Explain PhosPay?
 PhosPay is key of linking practical step to future goal of Trekonomics.
 - Focus on: Schedule

+Make money per line of code?
+Per photo?
+Per post?
+Per second of video?

+List existing cases for the above.
+Who can make money?
+How?

+Existing: only million follower Instagram babes can get contract.

 PhosMatrix: PhosPay tipping to anyone.